When to Go to the Hospital During Labor

 When should I go to the hospital during labor?

-Most providers recommend going to the hospital when your contractions follow the 5-1-1 pattern: every 5 minutes apart, each lasting 1 minute, for at least 1 hour.
-If your water breaks, you have heavy bleeding, decreased fetal movement, or severe pain between contractions, go immediately regardless of contraction timing.
+Most providers recommend going to the hospital when your contractions follow the 5-1-1 pattern.
+That means they’re every 5 minutes apart.
+Each contraction lasts 1 minute.
+This pattern continues for at least 1 hour.
+If your water breaks, go immediately regardless of contraction timing.
+If you have heavy bleeding, go immediately regardless of contraction timing.
+If you notice decreased fetal movement, go immediately regardless of contraction timing.
+If you have severe pain between contractions, go immediately regardless of contraction timing.

 What is the 5-1-1 rule for labor contractions?

 The 5-1-1 rule is a guideline that helps you decide when to head to the hospital.
 It means contractions are coming every 5 minutes, each contraction lasts at least 1 minute, and this pattern has continued for at least 1 hour.
-Some providers use a 4-1-1 or 3-1-1 version.
-This is especially common if you've given birth before.
+Some providers tell you to follow the 4-1-1 rule or the 3-1-1 rule.
+This advice is especially common if you've given birth before.

 How can I tell if my contractions are real or just Braxton Hicks?

 Real labor contractions get progressively stronger, longer, and closer together over time.
-They do not stop when you change position, walk, or drink water.
-Braxton Hicks contractions are irregular, do not intensify, and usually fade with rest or hydration.
+These contractions don't stop when you change positions, walk around, or drink water.
+Braxton Hicks contractions are irregular.
+They don't get stronger over time.
+They usually fade if you rest or drink water.
 Timing contractions for one hour makes the difference clear.

 Should I go to the hospital if my water breaks but I'm not having contractions?

 Yes.
 If your water breaks, call your provider and go to the hospital, even if you don't have contractions.
 Your provider needs to confirm the rupture, check for infection risk, and monitor the baby.
 Most providers want you evaluated within a few hours of your water breaking.
-Write down the time it happened, the color, and how much fluid there was.
+Write down the time it happened.
+Write down the color.
+Write down how much fluid there was.

 What happens if I show up at the hospital too early?